jflot/practicals/README.md

 You will be working in your scratch directory and not in your home directory.
 The path to your scratch directory is stored in the variable $CINECA_SCRATCH: to see it, use the command `echo $CINECA_SCRATCH`; to go there, use `cd $CINECA_SCRATCH` (`cd` simply means "change directory").

+## Installing the programs required for the practical
 Another version useful command is `cat` (which means "concatenate").
 You can use it to display the content of a file (`cat [name of the file to display]`) or of two files one after the one (`cat [filename1] [filename2]`), as well as to concatenate the contents of two files and save it into a third file (`cat [filename1] [filename2] > [new file]`).

 Use the `cat > build_deps.sh` command to create a file called _build_deps.sh_ and open it for writing.
 Then copy/paste the following script into that file:
 ```#! /bin/bash
 module load profile/advanced